 The iconic Qantas A380 staircase to the upper deck is situated at the front of the cabin.
 Ascending the steps, you’ll find a self-service bar and mixed use first and business class ‘lounge’.
 Beyond that, the Qantas A380 business class Skybed II seats are found.
 These are generally considered inferior to the Qantas A330 business class suite, and are in line for refurbishment over the next few years.

-The A380 first and business class ‘lounge’ is quite underwhelming.
+The ‘lounge’ located at the front of the Qantas A380 business class cabin is quite underwhelming.
 A long, red leather banquette couch takes up one side of the area, while a long and narrow magazine rack sits opposite, positioned underneath a mid sized screen.
 Unlike the Emirates A380 bar, this isn’t an environment that is conducive to mingling or conviviality, and I didn’t witness any passengers using the lounge during my flight.
 Overall, it feels like wasted space and it’s good to hear that Qantas will be redesigning this area as part of their upcoming A380 refurbishment program.

 Features of the Qantas A380 first class suite